MaximilianBeckers/FDRthresholding/readme.md

 ### 1. My confidence map doesn't show expected high resolution details

 Confidence maps are not invariant to B-factor sharpening and filtering.
 Oversharpening will lead to increased background noise levels; confidence maps take care of that and oversharpened regions will be simply calssified as noise.
-Undersharpened regions will be visible in confidence
+Undersharpening will be visible in confidence maps though the absence of high resolution details.
+So you can simply try to increase the sharpening and generate upadted confidence maps, which will help avoiding typical oversharpening issues (e.g. interpretation of noise as signal).

+### 2. My confidence map shows significant, unspecific, noise-like signal?